 9 March 2017 at 10.24am | 1 Comment

-Focus on apprentices at the Royal Opera House isn't just limited to the action on the stage, however.
-We offer a range of opportunities for immersion in teams across the Royal Opera House, supporting departments including Learning and Participation, Wigs and Make-up and Scenic Metal Work.
-The idea behind our apprentice scheme echoes the central themes of Wagner’s opera: the importance of skills and the value of the arts.
+At the Royal Opera House, we offer a range of opportunities for immersion in teams across the Royal Opera House, supporting departments including Wigs and Make-up, Scenic Metal Work and Scenic Art.
+The idea behind our apprentice scheme echoes some of our core organizational values: the importance of skills and the value of the arts.

 Similarly, Mel Wells, who is an apprentice in the Lighting department, has enjoyed turning her hand to a number of different areas.
 'The only thing that remains the same each day is arriving, and breaks for lunch and dinner’, she says.

-Mel will be part of the lighting team on Die Meistersinger, responsible for checking everything is working before each performance, from the smallest lamp to the scrollers changing the colours on stage.
+As part of the Lighting team, Mel is responsible for checking everything is working before each performance, from the smallest lamp to the scrollers changing the colours on stage.
 She's even had the chance to control the theatre's main spotlights for a performance, during a recent Nutcracker Schools' Matinee.

-Mel has also had the thrill of being on stage during a performance (albeit unseen by the audience) when she took a lighting stick on stage during The Nutcracker.
+Mel has also had the thrill of being on stage during a performance (albeit unseen by the audience) when she took a lighting stick on stage during a recent production.

 For her, the apprentice programme has been a major life change – not just professionally but also personally, she moved from Blackpool to London three days before she started with the Royal Opera House.
 She is incredibly grateful to the Bolton Octagon who gave her freelance work after she left college feeling out of her depth.
 Thanks to her experiences at the Royal Opera House and in Bolton, she has gained confidence as well as experience.

-Similarly, Richard Butler, the ladies' costume workshop apprentice, comments that ‘it’s been amazing to have been coached through the process.
-I’m learning so much but with a lot of support too – not like at school or college where you have to support yourself’.
-Richard created one of the suits for Magdalene in Die Meistersinger and worked on the chorus costumes.
-He says that ‘it’s always great seeing your work on stage but quite nerve-wracking too’.
+Similarly, Richard Butler, the Ladies' Costume Workshop apprentice, comments that ‘it’s been amazing to have been coached through the process.
+I’m learning so much but with a lot of support too – not like at school or college where you have to support yourself.
+It’s always great seeing your work on stage but quite nerve-wracking too’.

 The scheme has offered our apprentices the chance to hone their skills on-the-job and gain a qualification while being paid.
 Their passion and energy shine through – as does the quality of their work.
 As Romy states, ‘it’s what you put into it to get the most out of it’.